AdamVD/zookeepers/cdk/README.md

 # Welcome to the Zookeeper's CDK TypeScript project!
-**Due to IAM limitations, the system must be launched from a personal non-Educate account.**
+**Due to IAM limitations, the system must be launched from a personal non-Educate account.
+Specifically, it must be launched from the account ID 278656840245, unless you communicate otherwise with Adam (avd5772@rit.edu).**

 In this README we will go through the steps to get our system up and running in your AWS account.
 Outside of installing the `cdk` tool and any pre-requisites, this process will be almost entirely automated.
 The upcoming sections should be